International Overdose Awareness Day

 With most drugs, there are more accidental deaths than deliberate overdoses.

-Your risks of drug-related harm are increased if you take more than one substance at a time or if your body is not used to taking a certain substance.
+Your risks of drug-related harm are increased if you take more than one substance at a time, or your body is not used to taking a certain substance.

 Signs of a drug overdose